matteotagliatti/mvlst/README.md

 ## Dev

+Populate the `.env` file with your TMDB API Access Token as in `.env.example`.

 - `cd pocketbase && ./pocketbase serve` to serve db
 - in another terminal `npm install && npm run dev` to start the app